PatrickLisiecki/bolt-bucket/README.md

 ## Notes

-I had some issues with returning the correct responses from API which would cause errors on the client side.
+I had some issues with returning the correct responses from my API which would cause errors on the client side.

 ## License